-At the tip of each nephron is small sac of capillaries called the glomerulus.
-There, under tight hydrostatic pressure, materials are constantly being filtered out of the blood.
+At the tip of each nephron is a small sac of capillaries called the glomerulus.
+There, under tight pressure, materials are constantly being filtered out of the blood.
 The pressure in each glomerulus is about three to four times higher than in any other capillary, and each glomeruli need that pressure to actively filter contaminants out of the body.

 Because of their need for high pressure, the kidneys also help control blood pressure by producing a blood vessel-constricting protein (angiotensin) that also signals the body to retain sodium and water.
 Both the constriction and retention help restore normal blood pressure if it dips.